Pylons/pyramid/docs/glossary.rst

     A `plain text format <http://docutils.sourceforge.net/rst.html>`_
     that is the defacto standard for descriptive text shipped in :term:`distribution` files, and Python docstrings.
+  Subpath
+    A list of element "left over" after the :term:`router` has performed a successful traversal to a view.
+The subpath is a sequence of strings, e.g. ``['left', 'over', 'names']``.